 Finalization of Sale

-Hopefully, the sale of that house, condo, rental property, or piece of land is a smooth and straightforward experience.
-Even if you experienced a few hitches along the way, once you have an offer that the Court accepts it’s time to finalize the sale.
-The executor or lawyer will need to file a final account and petition for the final distribution but once the Court approves this, title documents can be signed to make the house sale official.
+Ideally, selling your house, condo, rental property, or land will be straightforward and smooth.
+Even if you encountered challenges along the way, once you have a Court-accepted offer, it’s time to finalize the transaction.
+The executor or attorney will need to file a final account and petition for the final distribution.
+After receiving Court approval, title documents can be signed, officially completing the property sale and allowing you to move forward.

 Who Buys Houses in Probate?